Keir Simmons: Career

-NBC News (2012 - present)
+NBC News (2012–present)

 In December 2018, Simmons was named Senior International Correspondent for The Today Show on NBC News.
 He appears regularly on NBC Nightly News and as a fill-in anchor on MSNBC.

-Keir Simmons interviewed Vladimir Putin in person in Moscow on June 11, 2021.

-Keir Simmons interviewed the Japanese Prime Minister in person in Tokyo in July, 2021.

-Keir Simmons reported on the death of Queen Elizabeth on September 8, 2022, standing in the rain outside of Buckingham Palace.
+Simmons interviewed Vladimir Putin in person in Moscow on 11 June 2021.
+He interviewed the Japanese Prime Minister in person in Tokyo in July 2021.
+He reported on the death of Queen Elizabeth on 8 September 2022.

-On 28 February, 2023 NBC published a report by Simmons from Sevastopol, Crimea.
+On 28 February 2023, NBC published a report by Simmons from Sevastopol, Crimea.
 Simmons said he travelled to Crimea by train from Moscow on the Kerch Bridge.
 Visiting Crimea from Russia is illegal under Ukrainian law and Ukrainian authorities said they were investigating the circumstances of the illegal visit.
 In response to the visit, Simmons was added to the Myrotvorets list of 'Enemies of Ukraine'.

 Awards

-In 2003, he was nominated for a Royal Television Society Award.

-In July 2016 he was nominated for an Emmy Award in the category 'Outstanding Coverage of a Breaking News Story in a News Magazine' for his contribution to a Dateline NBC special 'Terror in Paris'.

-In July 2017 he was nominated for an Emmy Award in the category 'Outstanding Coverage of a Breaking News Story in a News Magazine' for his contribution to a TODAY Show special 'Terror in Brussels'.
+In 2003, Simmons was nominated for a Royal Television Society Award.
+In 2016, he was nominated for an Emmy Award in the category 'Outstanding Coverage of a Breaking News Story in a News Magazine' for his contribution to a Dateline NBC special 'Terror in Paris'.
+In 2017, he was nominated for an Emmy Award in the category 'Outstanding Coverage of a Breaking News Story in a News Magazine' for his contribution to a TODAY Show special 'Terror in Brussels'.